Victor Caratini Player Props: Brewers vs. Pirates

 - The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 19th in the league.

-- The Pirates' 4.25 team ERA ranks 17th across all MLB pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.33).

-- Pirates pitchers combine to allow the fewest home runs in baseball (78 total, one per game).
+- The Pirates give up the second-fewest home runs in baseball (80 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.